Expression Pedal Mod

 Which of the wires go to TRS-plug ‘tip’ or ‘ring’ – well, you have to figure this out: either by using a voltmeter or the ‘spec sheet’ of the pedal:

 e.g. Roland pedals have the ‘good wiring’, Yamaha FC7 and Behringer FCV “Mk1” need ‘tip’ and ‘ring’ wires to be flipped.
-Pedals with a ‘polarity switch’ (M-Audio EXP, Nektar, Behringer FCV “Mk2”) dont need attention: if the pedal behaves ‘abstruse’ you just have to flip the switch.
+Pedals with a ‘polarity switch’ (M-Audio EXP, Nektar, Behringer FCV “Mk2”) don’t need attention: if the pedal behaves ‘strange’ just flip the switch.

 Mod the TRS plug